mirsadraee/Udacity_Data_Science_Projetcs/Project_04/README.md

         V. modelling, testing and validation of Starbucks data

-## Licensing<a name="licensing"></a>
+## Licensing, Authors, and Acknowledgements<a name="licensing"></a>
 The project is made based on Udacity project instructions and motivations.

-Thanks to Udacity and Starbucks for providing the data, instruction and training course.
+Special thanks to Udacity for providing the excellent course, projects and instructions and Starbucks for providing the data and instructions.
+This project helped me alot to summarize most of the points I learned during the course.